MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **Expected Error Codes:**

-**- applicationTypeDoesNotExist:** - the provided value for the application family was not found
+**- applicationTypeDoesNotExist:** - the provided value for the application family wasn't found

-**- environmentNotFound:** - the targeted environment could not be found
+**- environmentNotFound:** - the targeted environment couldn't be found

    - target: {applicationFamily}/{environmentName}